MarzSaksorn/marzweb/README.md

 Which uses tailwind and bunch of tailwind libraries

-Hosted on free Google Cloud VM e2-micro
+Hosted on DigitalOcean Droplet with Github Education 200USD credit